Writing an Original TV Drama Serial

 Monday 22 November – Location TBC

-Our guest will give the inside track on their role and lead a masterclass on the serial overview – with focus on three students’ work (2–4 pages overview, maximum 1,500 words plus images).
+Our guest Sally Woodward Gentle (BAFTA winning, Golden Globe and Emmy nominated, executive producer of television dramas including Killing Eve, Any Human Heart, Enid, The Durrells and Whitechapel) will give the inside track on her role and lead a masterclass on the serial overview – with focus on three students’ work (2–4 pages overview, maximum 1,500 words plus images).

 Scene-writing 3: Writing Through Action

 Teaching from Colin Teevan on telling story and character through action (and reaction), with a focus on the uses of the action sequence – plus a workshop focusing on extracts from three students’ pilot scripts.